edwios/dotIoT/BLE/README.md

 - leGateway.py
 	This is a simple gateway constructed to gather some data from a BLE device and publish the data through MQTT to the MQTT broker.

+- lightshow.py
+	This is a demo to make a RGB device (bulb, LED strip) to continuously change the colour.
+Note that setting the frequency too high may collapse the Bluetooth mesh.
+Suggest to have frequency of 2Hz or lower.

 ## Smartline Flow Controls

 The smartline.py script allows you to interact with and control the Smartline devices.